cloud-66-internal/help.cloud66.com/_maestro/tutorials/firewall-rule.md

 ## Default firewall rules

-By default, Cloud 66 gateway servers (eg. 54.84.166.97) are the only servers allowed SSH (port 22) access to stack servers.
+By default, Cloud 66 gateway servers (eg. 54.84.166.97) are the only servers allowed SSH (port 22) access to application servers.

-The default firewall rules include database and web ports appropriate for the stack deployed but also includes ports 8080 and 8443 as alternative HTTP ports for WebSocket-based applications.
+The default firewall rules include database and web ports appropriate for the application deployed but also includes ports 8080 and 8443 as alternative HTTP ports for WebSocket-based applications.

 Editing and removing the default firewall rules is disabled to ensure that your servers remain secure at all times.